Invain

-Invain (Greek: Ινβάιν) is the name of the sixth studio album by Greek musical group C：Real.
-The album was released on March 31, 2008 and is C:Real's first release after signing with Heaven Music.
+Invain (Greek: Ινβάιν) is the name of the sixth studio album by Greek musical group C:Real.
+The album was released on 31 March 2008 and is C:Real's first release after signing with Heaven Music.
 It contains ten tracks: seven in Greek and three in English.

 Promotion

 On April 2, 2008, it was performed live at club "Fuzz".
-The evening was organized by Germanos Stores, Sony Ericsson and Heaven Live.
+The evening was organized by Germanos, Sony Ericsson and Heaven Live.
 C:Real also planned a three-month tour of Greece for summer 2008 starting on June 7 and continuing through September 17.
 The tour focused on Invain, but they sang songs from their older albums as well.

 Critical reception

 Greek music review website Avopolis gave the album three stars, a "good" rating.
 They noted that the album is a change in style from C:Real's previous albums, moving from electronic and pop rock to gothic and hard rock tinged pop songs.